Direct reconstruction of the Reionization history from 21cm 2D Power Spectra: EoRFlow for reconstruction of the EoR history

 with data $x$ and parameters $\theta$. $h(x)$ represents the summary, that is the 2DPS of the corresponding 21cm data, and $G_\phi \, (\overline G_\phi)$ the flow (inverted flow).
 Samples from the joint distribution $p(\theta,x)$ are obtained by sampling the prior and then the likelihood as $\theta \sim p(\theta)$ and $x \sim p(x|\theta)$.
 The first term in \eqref{eq:NLL} regularizes the network and the second term trains the Jacobian.
 A derivation of \eqref{eq:NLL} can be found in~\citep{Plehn_2024}.

 A fast evaluation of the Jacobian is ensured with a sequence of affine coupling layers~\citep{Dinh_2017}.
 In case a more expressive network is required, they can be interchanged for cubic~\citep{Durkan_Cubic} or rational quadratic splines~\citep{Durkan_Spline}.
 The exact architecture is shown in Appendix \ref{sec:B}.
 For our task, we choose 10 affine coupling layers with 512 nodes each and ReLU activation.
 For hyperparameter optimization we used the \texttt{Optuna} framework\footnote{https://github.com/optuna/optuna}~\citep{optuna}.
-All training and evaluation is performed in PyTorch~\citep{Pytorch} with the AdamW optimizer~\citep{AdamW}.
+All training and evaluation is performed in PyTorch~\citep{Pytorch} with the AdamW optimizer with default decoupled weight decay for regularisation~\citep{AdamW}.